TELL US WHAT YOU THINK OF THE WHP!!

 STAND-TO!
 TEMPORARY WEAR OPTION for SOLDIERS – ACU WITHOUT PERMETHRIN

-For more information contact your local Preventive Medicine Service/Army Public Health Command Regional Support Staff.
+For more information contact your local Preventive Medicine Service or the Army Public Health Center.
 Send e-mail inquiries concerning the DoD Insect Repellent System and the ACU Permethrin to the DoD Pesticide Hotline, email@example.com or call 410-436-3773 / DSN 584-3773 or the Armed Forces Pest Management Board (AFPMB) website at www.afpmb.org.
 Concerns may also be addressed to AFPMB, Contingency Liaison Officer at 301-295-8312 / DSN 295-8312/7476; or by writing to AFPMB, ATTN: Contingency Liaison Officer, US Army Garrison- Forest Glen, Armed Forces Pest Management Board, 2460 Linden Lane, Bldg 172, Silver Spring, MD 20910.

 Breastfeeding Support Plan Sample Memorandum (password protected) (AKO)